 \section{Threats to Validity}

-\textbf{Construct Validity} threats concern the relationship between theory and observation.
-As with survey studies generally, a possible threat may be related to the fact that our study can only report participants' perception, rather than actual practices.
-Interviews partially mitigated this threat as they allowed us to seek clarification and expansion of responses.
-However, different kinds of studies, \eg ethnographic studies, would be required to better understand developers' practices in the field.
+\textbf{Construct Validity.} As with survey studies in general, our study cn only report participants' perceptions rather than actual practices.
+The interviews partially mitigated this threat, as they allowed participants to clarify and expand on the survey responses.
+However, studies such as ethnographic studies would be required to better understand developers' practices in the field. \looseness=-1

-\textbf{Internal Validity} threats concern factors internal to the study that could influence our findings.
-One possible threat is subjectiveness in coding interviews' open-ended answers and interview transcripts.
-To mitigate such a bias, we utilized an open coding methodology with a procedure to discuss and resolve conflicts.
-We employed diverse strategies to locate participants (professional networks, Discord servers, \etc) in an attempt to increase the pool of different perspectives and minimize potential bias, but we are aware of the issues that may arise from low response rates and self-selection bias.
-We followed best practices in formulating survey and interview questions, making sure that questions were written clearly and concisely to avoid confusion and biased language and conducting a small pilot study.
-Interviews were limited to at most half an hour, meaning that not all of a participant's views were likely heard.
-We limited confirmation bias in qualitative analysis by independent coding, discussing disagreements, and arriving at a consensus based on the data.
+\textbf{Internal Validity.} An additional possible threat is subjectivity in coding interviews' open-ended answers and transcripts.
+To mitigate such bias, we utilized an open-coding methodology with a rigorous procedure to discuss and resolve conflicts.
+We employed diverse strategies to locate participants (professional networks via email and LinkedIn, Discord servers, snowball sampling) in an attempt to expand the pool to encompass different perspectives and minimize potential bias.
+We followed best practices in formulating survey and interview questions, making sure that the questions were written clearly and concisely to avoid confusion and biased language, and conducted a small pilot study.
+To encourage and facilitate participation from developers online, the survey and interviews were designed to be completed quickly: the survey could be finished in about ten minutes, and interviews were limited to at most 30 minutes, meaning that not all of a participant's views were likely heard.
+We limited confirmation bias in qualitative analysis by independent coding, discussing disagreements, and arriving at a consensus based on the data. \looseness=-1

-\textbf{External Validity} threats concern the generalizability of our findings.
-The conclusions drawn in this study apply only to the population that participated in our survey and follow-up interviews.
+\textbf{External Validity.} Considering our study's response rate and the potential for self-selection bias, the conclusions drawn in this study apply only to the population that participated in our survey and follow-up interviews.
 Our results cannot be generalized to the larger population, but in light of the themes that emerged, we believe that other software developers likely share some of the same experiences and challenges.
-That said, our goal was not to claim generalizability but to identify potential pain points that hinder developers from achieving efficient and effective license compliance for their projects.
+That said, our goal is not to claim generalizability but to illustrate the current state of practice and to identify potential pain points that hinder developers from achieving efficient and effective license compliance for their projects.